 Documentary poetry

 Documentary poems combine primary source material with poetry writing.
-Myriad sources inspire documentary poetry, including news articles, letters, photographs, dairies, court transcripts, medical records, and a variety of public records.
+Myriad sources inspire documentary poetry, including interviews, news articles, letters, photographs, dairies, court transcripts, medical records, and a variety of public records.
 With the increasing availability of online primary sources, writers can access documents brimming with poetic potential.

 Poets may arrange lines or phrases from the source texts to create poems, convey their interpretation of the documents through original poetry, or write poems that fall on the continuum between these approaches.
 Some poets work solely with text; others mix mediums or collaborate with musicians and visual artists.